yaoppeng/U-Net_v2/README.md

-### nnUNet is GOAT, thanks for Fabian et.al for making pure U-Net great again.
+### nnUNet is the GOAT!
+Thanks to Fabian et al. for making pure U-Net great again.
 Less is more.

 ## Pytorch implement of UNet_v2: RETHINKING THE SKIP CONNECTION OF U-NET FOR MEDICAL IMAGE SEGMENTATION